The Digital Census and You: How to Complete the 2020 Decennial Census

 According to a Leadership Conference Education Fund policy brief, the Bureau plans on segmenting households as either “internet-first” or “internet-choice.”
 Households with demographic characteristics located in a geographic areas indicating consistent internet access will be classified as “internet-first” households and will be encouraged to fill out their census form on-line.
 Households with low internet connectivity will be labeled “internet-choice” households and will receive both the paper questionnaire and information for responding on-line.

-“Internet-first” households will be mailed invitations to complete the survey online in three waves beginning in March 2020.
+“Internet-first” households will be mailed invitations to complete the survey online in four cohorts beginning in March 2020 (more details here).
 The U.S. Census Bureau hopes that by spacing out the delivery of survey access codes, they can better control response times and keep the web servers from being overwhelmed.

 What about the “Digital Divide?”

 Internet access varies considerably across American households.
 While more than 8 in 10 (81.9 percent) American households have internet access, accessibility is lower for people of color, older adults, immigrants, individuals living outside metropolitan areas, and by educational attainment and household income.
 Consider the following statistics from a 2016 U.S. Census report:

 Among Black and Hispanic households, 72.6 and 77.3 percent, respectively, have internet access.

 Among individuals 65 years and older, 67.8 percent of individuals have internet access.

 The lowest rates of internet access are among limited English speaking households, households earning less than $25,000, and households where individuals have less than a high school degree.
 Among these three groups, internet access is 62.8, 58.8, and 56.1 percent, respectively.